SaketDronamraju/Emotional-Detector-using-CNN-and-OpencV/README.md

 # Emotional-Detector-using-CNN-and-OpencV
 This is an Emotional detector that was made using a CNN model which is being implemented on a live camera using the OpenCV modules

-#Emotion Detector
+Emotion Detector

 1.CNN Model file
-We build the CNN model using tensorflow and keras and use other python modules to plot the loss and accuracy results We use a Kaggle notebook to build this as we can directly load the dataset without having to download the dataset The dataset used for this model is Face expression recognition dataset by JONATHAN OHEIX link for the dataset-https://www.kaggle.com/datasets/jonathanoheix/face-expression-recognition-dataset
+We build the CNN model using tensorflow and keras and use other python modules to plot the loss and accuracy results We use a Kaggle notebook to build this as we can directly load the dataset without having to download the dataset

 Code:

-import numpy as np
+'''python
-import pandas as pd
+import numpy as np # linear algebra import pandas as pd # data processing, CSV file I/O (e.g. pd.read_csv)

 import os
 for dirname, _, filenames in os.walk('/kaggle/input'):